sinclairzx81/threadbox/readme.md

 ## Overview

-ThreadBox is a threading library for JavaScript that is built on top of the NodeJS `worker_threads` API.
+ThreadBox is a worker thread library for JavaScript that is built upon the NodeJS `worker_threads` API.
 It is written to allow for compute intensive JavaScript and WASM processes to be trivially parallalized and distributed across many threads.

-ThreadBox spawns new threads by recursively loading the application entry module (typically `app.js`).
-Internally it provides switching logic within the new thread to instance one of the specified `@Thread` classes.
-Because each new thread is started from the same entry module as the parent thread, `class`, `function` and `const` definitions defined in the host are available to each subsequent thread.
-This pattern allows for ergonomic same file threading seen in other languages and is generally more intuitive than spreading logic across multiple `.js` files.
+ThreadBox is built around process recursion.
+It works by spawning workers from the applications entry module (typically `app.js`).
+Internally it provides switching logic within each worker thread to instance one of the requested `@Thread()` classes.
+Because each new worker is spawned from the same module as the application, `class`, `function` and `const` definitions defined by the application are also available to each subsequent thread, enabling much of the functionality expressed by this library.

 ThreadBox was built as a research project and is primarily geared towards TypeScript development.
 It does however provide a non-decorator based fallback API for JavaScript users.
 This library is offered as is to anyone who may find it of use.